Chapter 9. Registered Education Savings Plan provider user guide – Registered Education Savings Plan transfers and the education savings incentives

 On November 1, 2011, there was a transfer from RESP A to RESP B.

-To determine if the sibling in plan B was less than 21 years old when plan B was entered into, the promoter must use the effective date of plan B prior to the transfer.
+To determine if the sibling in plan B was less than 21 years old when plan B was entered into, the promoter must use the effective date of plan B before the transfer.
 For an eligible transfer from A to B, the sibling would have to have been less than 21 years old on January 10, 2005.

 After the transfer from RESP A to RESP B, April 2, 1998 becomes the effective date of plan B because this is earlier than the actual date on which plan B was opened.
 After this transfer, April 2, 1998 would be used to determine: